 What Is Client Centered Therapy?

 Client centered therapy, or person centered therapy, is a non-directive approach to talk therapy.
 It requires the client to actively take the reins during each therapy session, while the therapist acts mainly as a guide or a source of support for the client.
 “Person centered therapy allows the client to steer the ship.
 There’s no agenda, no rush,” says Talkspace therapist Catherine Richardson, MA, LPC, EMDR.
-This person centered approach supports mental health by coming from a place of empathy during each counselling session.
+This person centered approach supports mental health by coming from a place of empathy during each counseling session.

-The concept of client centered therapy might seem like a stretch — after all, most kinds of humanistic therapy essentially focus on the client.
+The concept of client centered therapy might seem like a stretch — after all, most kinds of humanistic counseling essentially focus on the client.
 What sets this type of therapy apart, however, is that it centers the client in a more positive and inclusive manner, providing deeper insight into the difficult situation they’re facing while also maximizing their ability to resolve it on their own.
 This type of talk therapy supports a therapeutic process that encourages positive change within the client.

 In the 1930s, American psychologist Carl Rogers developed client centered therapy to serve as a contrast to the practice of psychoanalysis, which was widespread at the time.
 Rogers believed that no other person’s ideas could be as valid as one’s individual experience, and that exploring these experiences in a supportive, non-judgemental environment is necessary in order to achieve a positive therapy experience.